-The life cycle of a butterfly not only fascinates but the life cycle of a butterfly in real life can serve as an analogy to the Hierarchy of Social of Development.
+The life cycle of a butterfly not only fascinates but the life cycle of a butterfly in real life can serve as an analogy to the Levels of Development.
 Once young people understand the basics of building a hierarchy, then their physical growth can be compared to a butterfly life cycle.
 With this understanding, they become empowered to act more responsibly.
 Additionally, they reduce their stress and the stress of others with whom young people interact.

 Began by reminding young people of the life cycle of a butterfly.
 There are four stages of development: egg, caterpillar, pupa, and butterfly.
 Butterflies are in some stage of this physical growth process—but have no control through the process.